harshit078/MedScript/README.md

-# MedScript
+# MediScript

-No need to write anything, quick &amp; efficient way to make medical prescription
+All new way of using prescription, No need to write anything, quick &amp; efficient way to make medical prescription